himmat-bhanushali/falkonry-python-client/README.md

     * Delete Datastream
     * Add EntityMeta to a Datastream
     * Get EntityMeta of a Datastream
-    * Add historical input data (json format) to Datastream (Used for model revision)
+    * Add narrow input data (json format) to multi thing Datastream
-    * Add historical input data (csv format) to Datastream (Used for model revision)
+    * Add narrow input data (csv format) single thing to Datastream
-    * Add historical input data (json format) from a stream to Datastream (Used for model revision)
+    * Add wide input data (json format) to single thing Datastream
-    * Add historical input data (csv format) from a stream to Datastream (Used for model revision)
+    * Add wide input data (csv format) to multi thing Datastream
     * Add live input data (json format) to Datastream (Used for live monitoring)
     * Add live input data (csv format) to Datastream (Used for live monitoring)
     * Add live input data (json format) from a stream to Datastream (Used for live monitoring)